 Prepare your environment for modern authentication

-Enable modern authentication in Office 365
+Enable modern authentication in Microsoft 365 or Office 365

 To turn on modern authentication for Exchange Online, see Enable modern authentication in Exchange Online.
 If you use Skype for Business Online, you should also make sure that modern authentication is turned on for Skype for Business Online.
 To learn more, see Skype for Business Online: Enable your tenant for modern authentication.